Book nowCamino de Santiago Reservas

 The city was surrounded by two kilometres of walls, and the main streets of the historic centre were just beginning to be laid out.

-Northern Way UNESCO World Heritage Site
+Northern Camino declared World Heritage

-Northern Way UNESCO World Heritage Site
+Northern Camino declared World Heritage

 Two more routes of the Vía de la Plata in Mérida